dis-sg/dis-sg.github.io/_mascotdex/singa.md

 Despite this, Singa later returned and continues to be a familiar figure in SKM initiatives.
 In this current version, Singa bears a yellow gerbera — the symbol of appreciation — on his shirt.

 One of the key initiatives for children is <a href="https://kindsville.kindness.sg/" target="_blank">Kindsville</a>, a virtual universe where Singa and his friends live.
-Known collectively as the Kindness Cubbies, Singa, Sher, Tomeo, Tosh and Kalle explore themes of kindness, empathy, and positive social behaviour through newsletters, games and an animated series called <i>The Adventures of Singa and the Kindness Cubbies</i>.
+Known collectively as the Kindness Cubbies, Singa, <a href="https://www.designinsingapore.com/mascotdex/sher/" target="_blank">Sher</a>, <a href="https://www.designinsingapore.com/mascotdex/tomeo/" target="_blank">Tomeo</a>, <a href="https://www.designinsingapore.com/mascotdex/tosh/" target="_blank">Tosh</a>, and <a href="https://www.designinsingapore.com/mascotdex/kalle/" target="_blank">Kalle</a> explore themes of kindness, empathy, and positive social behaviour through newsletters, games and an animated series called <i>The Adventures of Singa and the Kindness Cubbies</i>.

 In 2020, during the COVID-19 pandemic, some episodes featured the Soaper 5 mascots from the Ministry of Education, who were created to promote good hygiene practices during the pandemic.